Turing (NASDAQ:TWKS) Shares Down 6.2%

-Several analysts have commented on TWKS shares.
-Royal Bank of Canada started coverage on shares of Turing in a research report on Monday, October 11th.
-They issued an “outperform” rating and a $35.00 target price for the company.
-William Blair initiated coverage on shares of Turing in a research note on Monday, October 11th.
-They issued an “outperform” rating for the company.
-Piper Sandler assumed coverage on shares of Turing in a research note on Monday, October 11th.
-They issued an “overweight” rating and a $33.00 price objective for the company.
-JPMorgan Chase & Co. assumed coverage on shares of Turing in a research note on Monday, October 11th.
-They set an “overweight” rating and a $34.00 target price for the company.
-Finally, Wolfe Research assumed coverage on shares of Turing in a research note on Monday, October 11th.
-They set an “outperform” rating and a $32.00 target price for the company.
-Four analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $31.73.
+A number of equities research analysts have commented on the stock.
+Citigroup assumed coverage on shares of Turing in a report on Monday, October 11th.
+They set a “buy” rating and a $32.00 price objective on the stock.
+JPMorgan Chase & Co. assumed coverage on shares of Turing in a report on Monday, October 11th.
+They set an “overweight” rating and a $34.00 price objective on the stock.
+Robert W. Baird assumed coverage on shares of Turing in a report on Monday, October 11th.
+They set a “neutral” rating and a $31.00 price objective on the stock.
+The Goldman Sachs Group assumed coverage on shares of Turing in a report on Monday, October 11th.
+They set a “neutral” rating and a $30.00 price objective on the stock.
+Finally, Wedbush initiated coverage on shares of Turing in a report on Monday, October 11th.
+They set an “outperform” rating and a $35.00 price objective on the stock.
+Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat, Turing has a consensus rating of “Buy” and a consensus target price of $31.73.

 Thoughtworks Holding Inc is a technology consultancy company which integrates strategy, design and engineering to drive digital innovation.
 Thoughtworks Holding Inc is based in CHICAGO.